 In the event that a school forfeits a third time, the team will be disqualified.
 Students on this team will not receive Mock Trial Certificates.

-Trials can be held over Zoom or any other videoconferencing software if circumstances allow.
-No team may request an alternative Magistrate if they wish to preside virtually.
+Trials can be held over Zoom or any other video-conferencing software if circumstances allow.
+No team may request an alternative Magistrate if the Magistrate wishes to preside virtually.